facebook/zstd/zstd_compression_format.md

 Each cell describes the symbol decoded, and instructions to get the next state.

-Symbols are scanned in their natural order for `less than 1` probabilities.
+Symbols are scanned in their natural order for "less than 1" probabilities.
 Symbols with this probability are being attributed a single cell, starting from the end of the table.
 These symbols define a full state reset, reading `Accuracy_Log` bits.